Understanding Laryngeal Paralysis: A Deep Dive into Laryngeal Paralysis in Animals

 Diagnosis of laryngeal paralysis

-The exact diagnosis of laryngeal paralysis is made through endoscopy, also known as airway endoscopy.
-This examination makes it possible to directly assess and evaluate the condition of the vocal cords and larynx.
+The exact diagnosis of larynx paralysis is made by endoscopy, also known as respiratory mirroring.
+This examination enables and evaluate the condition of the vocal cords and the larynx directly.

 Which animal species/breeds are particularly often affected by laryngeal paralysis?

-Laryngeal paralysis occurs predominantly in dogs, particularly large breeds.
-Some studies indicate that Labrador Retrievers, Golden Retrievers, St. Bernards, Newfoundlands, Irish Setters, and Bull Terriers are disproportionately affected by laryngeal paralysis.
-The age of the animal also plays a role: older dogs are more susceptible to developing this disease.
+The larynx paralysis mainly occurs in dogs, especially with large breeds.
+Some studies indicate that Labrador Retriever, Golden Retriever, Sankt Bernhard, Newfoundland, Irish Setter and Bull Terrier are disproportionately affected by larynx paralysis.
+The age of the animal also plays a role: older dogs are more susceptible to develop this disease.

 In addition to race and age, body weight can also be a risk factor for laryngeal paralysis.
 Overweight animals are at increased risk of developing laryngeal paralysis because the extra weight can place greater strain on the respiratory tract.